Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 \section{Theoretical Framework}

-This section develops the structural model that underlies our approach.
-We begin with the conjoint experimental setup and the random utility model that connects profile attributes to respondent choices.
-We then define the structural quantities of interest that the model enables and show that these quantities are identified by the conjoint randomization design.
+This section develops the structural model that underlies our approach: the conjoint setup, the random utility model connecting attributes to choices, the structural quantities of interest, and their identification by the conjoint randomization design.